 The XXIII Corps HQS went to Europe in December with the mission of preventing the Wehrmacht from holing up in the Bavarian Mountains.
-A Corps HQS is normally commanded by a three star general and serves as the HQS unit for two or three divisions–each commanded by two star generals–and a very large separate Support Brigade, probably commanded by a one star general.
+A Corps HQS is normally commanded by a three star general and serves as the HQS unit for two or three divisions–each commanded by two-star generals–and a very large separate Support Brigade, probably commanded by a one-star general.
 Given the mission, the divisions were probably some combination of armored, mechanized infantry and infantry divisions.
 In the normal course of operations various divisions could move in and out of the HQS’s control.
-In a letter Piepkorn wrote to his parents on June 7, 1945, he stated: “we have almost sixty chaplains scattered over 5,000 square miles of territory on both sides of the Rhine.”
+In a letter that Piepkorn wrote to his parents on June 7, 1945, he stated: “we have almost sixty chaplains scattered over 5,000 square miles of territory on both sides of the Rhine.”

 It must have been while he was assigned to the XXIII Corps that he heard about a Company that was having unusual success in the interrogation of POWS.
-I heard him say that he made a surprise visit to the tent of the Company CDR and found a German POW being forced to kneel on a Lieutenant’s baton.
+I heard him say that he made a surprise visit to the tent of the Company Commander and found a German POW being forced to kneel on a Lieutenant’s baton.
 He put an immediate stop to it and no doubt reported it to his Commander.

 In the June 7 letter to his parents he also states, “I was sorry to have to write to Miriam today that the basis upon which my projected return to the States this month was predicated had suddenly changed.
 It does not mean that I shall not return as scheduled, but it does leave matters in suspense, and that isn’t pleasant all the way around.”